 [MY World 360° Program Guide available for download in English, German, Portuguese, and Spanish].

-MY World 360°, a partnership between the United Nations SDG Action Campaign, Digital Promise Global, and Oculus, invites young people (ages 5-24) worldwide to create immersive stories to share their perspectives and advance positive action toward the Sustainable Development Goals (SDGs).
+MY World 360°, a partnership between the United Nations SDG Action Campaign, Digital Promise Global, and Oculus, invite emerging creators worldwide to create immersive stories to share their perspectives and advance positive action toward the Sustainable Development Goals (SDGs).

 Want to get involved?

 - Register here and visit sdgactioncampaign.org/myworld360 for everything you need to get started, including this program guide, sample 360° media, submission deadlines and special opportunities.

 - Help us spread the word: Encourage your networks to share their stories with #MYWorld360 and #Act4SDGs to inspire action for a better world.

 - Stay connected with us on social media.

 - Become a MY World 360° creator and share your media